 About the Program

-Scholars in a variety of disciplines — from practical theology to the social sciences, from history to religious studies — have engaged in projects that involve learning from and about living communities of faith in the United States and Canada.
+Scholars in a variety of disciplines — from practical theology to the social sciences, from history to religious studies — engaged in projects that involved learning from and about living communities of faith in the United States and Canada.
 They have published widely from that work, expanding what we know about congregational life, and they have actively made their work available directly to communities of faith.
 These early-career scholars are now among the rising leaders in studying congregations.

-This program was supported by a major grant from the Lilly Endowment Inc. and was administered by the Congregational Studies Team: Nancy Ammerman, Anthea Butler, Bill McKinney (project director), Omar McRoberts, Larry Mamiya, Gerardo Marti, Joyce Mercer, James Nieman, Bob Schreiter, and Steve Warner.
+This program was supported by a major grant from Lilly Endowment Inc. and was administered by the Congregational Studies Team: Nancy Ammerman, Anthea Butler, Bill McKinney (project director), Omar McRoberts, Larry Mamiya, Gerardo Marti, Joyce Mercer, James Nieman, Bob Schreiter, and Steve Warner.

 Past Fellows in Alphabetical Order

 Orit Avishai is an Assistant Professor at Fordham University.
 She is an ethnographer who is interested in how ideology and culture, very broadly defined, shape social institutions, political dialogue, and cultural practices.
 She has written about breast-feeding and the politics of motherhood in the United States, gendered regimes in Israeli Jewish Orthodoxy, and women in conservative religions.
 She is currently studying the marriage education movement in the United States.